Shanks0465/SegViz/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To start segmenting your images, get a local copy up and running follow these simple steps.
+To start segmenting your images or build upon this code base, get a local copy up and running follow these simple steps.

 ### Prerequisites